 Moorlands Nature Reserve is a lovely place for a walk, especially when the rhododendrons are in bloom.
 It’s the ideal size for little legs, with enough interesting things to look at and do to keep moaning to a minimum.
 It’s currently open for social distanced exercise.
 Note that there are no toilets or other facilities, and parking is on the road.
 Check the website for more details

 Mother Shipton’s, England’s oldest tourist attraction, is now open and you can enjoy their new Pixie Trail this summer.
-The playground is open from 4th July, as well as the museum, gift shop, petrifying well and cave.
+The playground is open, as well as the museum, gift shop, petrifying well and cave.
 Ice cream, hot drinks and ice cream for dogs are on sale too!
 As always, you will need to be organised by pre-booking your tickets.
 Find out more here.

 Scampston’s walled garden, hall gardens, parkland and plant nursery are now open.
 Initially it will be open four days a week (Thursday to Sunday inclusive) plus bank holiday Mondays.
 Opening hours are 10am to 5pm (last entry 4.30pm).
-The cafe, hall and conservatory are closed for now.
 Visit the Scampston website for more information.

-Yorkshire Arboretum has re-opened.
+Yorkshire Arboretum has re-opened, and the cafe is now open too.
 See our feature for everything you need to know about their re-opening here, including booking information.

 North York Moors

 The car parks at Newton under Roseberry, Sutton Bank and Saltergate have re-opened, and the toilets at Sutton Bank are now open too, as is the Sutton Bank National Park Centre.
 The North York Moors National Park Authority have reiterated that visitors must keep apart and that there must not be any large gatherings at beauty spots.
 Follow the North York Moors National Park Facebook page for more info.